-- 1 1 13 - ----ionisation chambers; - ---instruments incorporating ionisation chambers; - -- radiation detection or measuring equipment for mineral prospecting and for reactor, air, water and soil monitoring; - -neutron detector tubes using boron, boron trifluoride, hydrogen or a fissile element; - -detection or measuring instruments incorporating neutron detector tubes using boron, boron trifluoride, hydrogen or a fissile element; - -scintillation crystals, mounted or in a metal casing (solid scintillators); - -detection or measuring instruments incorporating liquid, solid or gaseous scintillators; - -amplifiers specially designed for nuclear measurements, including linear amplifiers, preamplifiers, distributed amplifiers and pulse height analysers; -coincidence devices for use with radiation detectors; - -electroscopes and electrometers, including dosimeters (but excluding instruments intended for instruction purposes, simple metal leaf electroscopes, dosimeters specially designed for use with medical X-ray equipment and electrostatic measuring instruments); - instruments capable of measuring a current of less than one picoampere; photomultiplier tubes with a photocathode which gives a current of at least 10 microamperes per lumen and in which the average amplification is greater than 10, and any other types of electric multiplier activated by positive ions; - ---scalers and electronic integrating meters for the detection of radiation. - Cyclotrons, Van de Graaff or Cockcroft-Walton electrostatic generators, linear accelerators and other machines capable of imparting an energy greater than 1 MeV to nuclear particles. - Magnets specially designed and constructed for the above-mentioned machines and equipment (cyclotrons, etc.). - Accelerating and focusing tubes of the type used in mass spectrometers and mass spectrographs. - Intense electronic sources of positive ions intended for use with particle accelerators, mass spectrometers and similar devices.
+- ---ionization chambers; - -instruments incorporating ionization chambers; - -radiation detection or measuring equipment for mineral prospecting and for reactor, air, water and soil monitoring; - -neutron detector tubes using boron, boron trifluoride, hydrogen or a fissile element; - -detection or measuring instruments incorporating neutron detector tubes using boron, boron trifluoride, hydrogen or a fissile element; - --scintillation crystals, mounted or in a metal casing (solid scintillators); - -detection or measuring instruments incorporating liquid, solid or gaseous scintillators; - -coincidence devices for use with radiation detectors; - -electroscopes and electrometers, including dosimeters (but excluding instruments intended for instruction purposes, simple metal leaf electroscopes, dosimeters specially designed for use with medical X-ray equipment and electrostatic measuring instruments); - -instruments capable of measuring a current of less than one picoampere; - --photomultiplier tubes with a photocathode which gives a current of at least 10 microamperes per lumen and in which the average amplification is greater than 105, and any other types of electric multiplier activated by positive ions; - --scalers and electronic integrating meters for the detection of radiation.

+Cylotrons, Van de Graaff or Cockcroft-Walton electrostatic generators, linear accelerators and other machines capable of imparting an energy greater than 1 MeV to nuclear particles.

+Magnets specially designed and constructed for the above-mentioned machines and equipment (cyclotrons, etc.).

+Accelerating and focusing tubes of the type used in mass spectrometers and mass spectrographs.

+Intense electronic sources of positive ions intended for use with particle accelerators, mass spectrometers and similar devices.